Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 - #### Animation duration (in seconds)

-    time in seconds the animation takes to move and rotate `object` to the `Final position provider`.
+    time in seconds the animation takes to move and rotate `Object` to the `Final position provider`.

     ##### Example